Authentication

 clk_live_* | Enterprise | Dedicated datastore |

-Key scopes
+Key Scopes

 read — GET operations only

-write — POST, PATCH, and DELETE operations
+write — POST, PATCH, DELETE operations

 * — full access (default)